 two ways to achieve this.
 The procedure

-allows you to iterate over the matches with a for loop.
-So, I can
+you to iterate over the matches with a for loop.
+So, I can find all

 import re def get_all_money_from_string(text): """Return a list of the dollar amounts from the text string or the empty list if none is found.""" dollar_re = r'\$[0-9,]+' return re.findall(dollar_re, text)